-The safest financial move is to save a portion of every pay check you receive.
+The safest move to avoid money mistakes is to save a portion of every pay check you receive.
 A good rule-of-thumb is to start out by saving at least 10% of your income, and from there the amount should increase over time.

 And some may ask just what you are saving for?
 Any major expense you know you’ll have in the future: a house, retirement, cars, education costs for kids, etc.